graphprotocol/graph-node/docs/environment-variables.md

   is resolved) If this variable is not set, no queries will ever be jailed, but they will still be subject to normal load management when the system is overloaded.
+- `GRAPH_LOAD_SIMULATE`: Perform all the steps that the load manager would given the other load management configuration settings, but never actually decline to run a query, instead log about load management decisions.
+Set to `true` to turn simulation on, defaults to `false`